-If twins or multiple birth children are split by operation of the oversubscription criteria, the school will go above its published admission number to accommodate all children unless this would make the class too large and prejudice the education of the other children.
+If twins or other multiple birth children are split by operation of the oversubscription criteria, the school will admit all children unless this would make the class too large and prejudice the education of the other children.
 Multiple birth children are 'excepted pupils' to infant class limits if allocated in this way.